-Insurance terms and definitions from GUARDIAN INSURANCE BROKERS LLC.
+Insurance terms and definitions from Iglesias Insurance Brokers.

 Coverages and benefits listed below may not be available in your state.
 If available, some optional coverages and benefits might be offered at an additional charge.
-Contact GUARDIAN INSURANCE BROKERS LLC today to learn more.
+Contact Iglesias Insurance Brokers today to learn more.

 A-SHARE VARIABLE ANNUITY

 A form of variable annuity contract where the contract holder pays sales charges up front rather than eventually having to pay a surrender charge.

 A benefit that can be attached to a life insurance policy that enables the policy holder to receive cash advances against the death benefit in the case of being diagnosed with a terminal illness.
 Many individuals who choose the accelerated death benefit have less than one year to live and use the money for treatments and other costs needed to stay alive.

 Coverage for accidental injury, accidental death, and related health expenses.
 Benefits will pay for preventative services, medical expenses, and catastrophic care, with limits.

 A form of insurance that pays damages equal to the replacement value of damaged property minus depreciation.